m-tse/omniDuke/README.md

 - navigate to http://localhost:3000 to see the app running

+# Commands to do
+rake db:populate - populates the database with sample data rake db:scrape[{#letter}] will scrape aces for that letter

 # Possible errors

 - Failure to build gem native extensio with mysql (2.8.1)